sporad/bapl23/README.md

 ## Testing

-Test file for the Tinip language are stored in `Test`.
+Test files for the Tinip language are stored in `Test`.
 They are implemented in Lua scripts using `assert`.

 Tinip implementation is automatically tested in GitHub using GitHub Actions.